-BIO 111 - Medical Terminology (for health professions only)
+BIO 111- Medical Terminology (for health professions only)

-BUS 104 - Introduction to Business
+BUS 104 Intro to Business

-BUS 201 - Principles of Accounting I
+BUS 201 Principles of Accounting I

-BUS 202 - Principles of Accounting II
+BUS 202 Principles of Accounting II

-HLTH 245 - Understanding Nutrition (health science majors)
+HLTH 245 Understanding Nutrition (health science majors)

-These elective courses are generally not transferable or may transfer only as other general electives (Art-intended majors should contact the Art Professor/Advisor for guidance on specific Art course selections):
+These elective courses are less likely to transfer or may transfer only as other general electives:

-ART 101 - Basic Design I
+ART 101 Basic Design I

-ART 102 - Basic Design II
+ART 102 Basic Design II

-ART 103 - Beginning Drawing I
+ART 103 Beginning Drawing I

-ART 104 - Beginning Drawing II
+ART 104 Beginning Drawing II

-ART 221 - Intermediate Drawing I
+ART 221 Intermediate Drawing II

-ART 222 - Intermediate Drawing II
+ART 222 Intermediate Drawing II

-ART 292 - Portfolio Development
+ART 292 Portfolio Development

-CSCI 103 - Computer Keyboarding
+CSCI 103 Keyboarding

-EDUC 200 - Introduction to the Teaching Profession
+EDUC 200 Intro to Teaching

-HLTH 225 - Health and Wellness
+HLTH 225 Health and Wellness

-PSY 101 - Psychology of Effective Learning
+PE 120 Fitness & Wellness

-THEA 115 - Introduction to Acting
+THEA 115 Intro to Acting

-THEA 132 - Theatre Practicum
+THEA 132 Theatre Practicum

-THEA 133 - Theatre Practicum
+THEA 133 Theatre Practicum

-Course Selection Guide for First-Year Students Associate's of Arts Degree
+Course Selection Guides for First-Year Students

+Associate of Arts

-First Semester Credits Second Semester Credits Writing: ENGL 101 3 Writing: ENGL 102 3 Choose one or two courses in: The Human Experience AND U.S. and World Cultures Please note that if you enroll in PSY 201-202, then you shouldn't enroll in PSY 210 (and vice-versa).
-PHIL 101 and 203 require a co-requisite of MATH 101 and ENG 101.
-3-6 Choose one or two courses in: The Human Experience AND U.S. and World Cultures 3-6 Choose one course in: Quantitative and Symbolic Reasoning Enroll in the Math course as determined by your placement test or previous academic records in college-level work.
-3 Choose one course in: Quantitative and Symbolic Reasoning 3 Investigation of the Natural World BIO 101 and 101L 4 Investigation of the Natural World BIO 102 and 102L 4 Foreign Language Enroll in the Foreign Language course as determined by your previous high school and/or college-level coursework.
-3-4 Foreign Language Enroll in the Foreign Language course as determined by your previous high school and/or college-level coursework.
-3-4
+First Semester Credits Second Semester Credits Writing: ENGL 101 3 Writing: ENGL 102 3 Choose one or two courses in: The Human Experience AND U.S. and World Cultures PHIL 101 and 203 require a corequisite of MATH 101 and ENG 101.
+2-6 Choose one or two courses in: The Human Experience AND U.S. and World Cultures 3-6 Choose one course in: Quantitative and Symbolic Reasoning Enroll in the math course as determined by your placement test or previous academic records in college-level work.
+3 Choose one course in: Quantitative and Symbolic Reasoning 3 Investigation of the Natural World BIO 101 and 101L 4 Investigation of the Natural World BIO 102 and 102 L 4 Foreign Language Enroll in the foreign language course as determined by your previous high school and/or college-level coursework 3-4 Foreign Language Enroll in the foreign language course as determined by your previous high school and/or college-level coursework 3-4